 Input/output (I/O) connectors provide ports for transferring information into and out of your computer.
 You can connect a variety of I/O devices to your computer, including a monitor, keyboard, mouse, and printer.
-For more information on the ports and their specific technologies, see Understanding Your IntelliStation M Pro.
+For more information on the ports and their specific technologies, see Understanding Your IntelliStation M Pro1.

 At the rear of your computer is a panel that provides access to I/O connectors.
 Adapters installed in expansion slots might also provide I/O connectors.
-The following illustrations show the I/O connectors that come with your computer.

-Note: The monitor connector might be in a different slot, depending on the computer model.
+The monitor connector might be in a different slot, depending on the computer model.